glsorre/amethystwindows/README.md

 ## Contributing

 Feel free to fork master and open a PR.

-I will add issues where I think you could start from a label them as help wanted.
+I will add issues where I think you could start from and label them as help wanted.

 ## Credits